 We have long been a leader in news, sports and entertainment and continue to have one of the strongest portfolios of live news and sports programming.
 We believe that building on our leading market positions is essential to our success.
 We plan to invest in our most attractive growth opportunities by allocating capital to our news, sports and entertainment franchises, which we believe have distinct competitive advantages and brand positions.
 For example, 2018 saw the launch of FOX Nation, an over-the-top streaming service to deliver premium content to our most dedicated FOX News customers.
 We recently extended our exclusive rights to broadcast certain premier MLB content, including the World Series and All Star Game, through the 2028 MLB season.
 We also expanded our domestic sports rights, including NFL Thursday Night Football with digital streaming rights on FOX Sports GO, WWE SmackDown Live, and Premier Boxing Champions.
-The FOX Network had seven of the top 20 new entertainment programming across platforms will increase the engagement level of our audiences, improve the amount of revenue generated from distributors, advertisers and affiliates, and facilitate growth.
+The FOX Network had seven of the top 20 new broadcast entertainment series during the 2017-2018 broadcast season, more than any other network.
+We believe continuing to provide compelling news, sports and entertainment programming across platforms will increase the engagement level of our audiences, improve the amount of revenue generated from distributors, advertisers and affiliates, and facilitate growth.